Full question:

 Answer:

-In North Carolina, a person under the age of 21 caught purchasing, attempting to purchase or possessing alcohol may be charged with a class 1 misdemeanor.
-Sentencing is left to the judge's discretion.
-Unless the arrest is expunged from the police and court records, he has an obligation to report this arrest when lawfully required to do so.
+In North Carolina, an individual under twenty-one caught purchasing, attempting to purchase, or possessing alcohol can be charged with a class 1 misdemeanor.
+The judge has discretion over sentencing.
+If the arrest is not expunged from police and court records, he must report this arrest when legally required to do so.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.